fsiovn/ai-autocomplete/README.md

 # Why choose this extension?

-   1. 🔓 Open-source and transparent: The entire codebase is publicly available, allowing for community contributions and audits.
+   - 🔓 Open-source and transparent:

+      *The entire codebase is publicly available, allowing for community contributions and audits.*

-   2. 🏗️ Lightweight and efficient: Minimal resource usage ensures smooth performance without slowing down your editor.
+   - 🏗️ Lightweight and efficient:

+      *Minimal resource usage ensures smooth performance without slowing down your editor.*

-   3. 🔑 Bring Your Own Key (BYOK): Full control over your API keys and data privacy with support for Cerebras and Gemini.
+   - 🔑 Bring Your Own Key (BYOK):

+      *Full control over your API keys and data privacy with support for Cerebras and Gemini.*

-   4. 🌐 Cross-platform compatibility: Works seamlessly across VS Code Web, Desktop, and GitHub environments.
+   - 🌐 Cross-platform compatibility:

+      *Works seamlessly across VS Code Web, Desktop, and GitHub environments.*

-   5. 🤖 Real-time AI suggestions: Get intelligent code completions as you type, powered by state-of-the-art language models.
+   - 🤖 Real-time AI suggestions:

+      *Get intelligent code completions as you type, powered by AI*

-   6. 📄 Comment-to-code generation: Write comments and let the AI generate the corresponding code automatically.
+   - 📄 Comment-to-code generation:

+      *Write comments and let the AI generate the corresponding code automatically.*

-   7. 🧪 Actively maintained: Regular updates and improvements based on user feedback and emerging technologies.
+   - 🧪 Actively maintained:

+      *Regular updates and improvements based on user feedback and emerging technologies.*

 # Playground

-   > No installation required, works instantly in your browser.
+   > Works instantly in your browser.

    1. Go to https://github.dev.